Not even 6 dB: Gaussian quantum illumination in thermal background: Gaussian quantum illumination with coherent states

 its mean vector is given by $m_{\rho_{\kappa}}=(\sqrt{2\kappa N_{S}},0)$.
 The covariance matrix of $\rho_{0}$ (the state under hypothesis ``target absent'') is $\Sigma_{\rho_{0}}$, and the mean vector is $m_{\rho_{0}}$.
 It is important to notice that even if the transmitter register $T$ were vacuum, i.e., $N_{S}=0$, so that $m_{\rho_{0}}=m_{\rho_{\kappa}}=0$, the hypotheses $\rho_{0}$ and $\rho_{\kappa}$ could still be distinguished due to the different power in the quadrature noise.
 This comparison is not possible using the method of Ref.\cite{PhysRevLett.101.253601}.
-Physically, one can consider the difference as fully taking into account the optical shadow of the target.

-In QI, the task is to distinguish optimally between $\rho_{0}^{\otimes N}$ and $\rho_{\kappa}^{\otimes N}$, $\kappa\neq 0$ as $N\rightarrow \infty$ with these hypotheses having equal prior probability (i.e., symmetric hypothesis testing).
-To evaluate the asymptotic error probability for this task, one needs to compute the quantum Chernoff exponent $\xi$, where
+Physically, one can consider the difference of the present approach from Ref.\cite{PhysRevLett.101.253601} as fully taking into account the optical shadow of the target cast by the background thermal light.
+More generally, the background thermal light can be considered as a non-cooperative transmitter (i.e., ``illuminator of opportunity'' \cite{LIU201532}) for target detection in a quantum passive radar setup.
+Classical passive radar is an active area of radar research \cite{pr}, and several classical hypothesis testing settings have been considered, including passive bistatic radar \cite{pr} and multistatic radar \cite{9316305}, multitarget passive radar \cite{7849236}, and passive radar with direct path interference \cite{LIU201532,electronics12020433}.